Build a rock for a Flask application

 sudo docker rmi flask-hello-world:0.2

-Reset your environment
+Reset the environment

 We’ve reached the end of this tutorial.